DaizoMori39/Set/README.md

 To run this program, you need to have Visual Studio Code (VSCode) installed on your machine.
 Follow these steps to download and install the program:

-1. Download the files "index.html", "about.html", "script.js", "styles.css", and "imgs".
+1. Download the all the files in Set file

 2. Open the downloaded files in VSCode.